 The ICGA Muslim Cemetery enjoys broad based support among the Austin community.
-In addition to having active support of the Islamic Center of Greater Austin (ICGA), The North Austin Muslim Community Center (NAMCC), The Islamic Center of Round Rock (ICRR) and The Islamic Center of Brushy Creek (ICBC).
+In addition to having active support of the Islamic Center of Greater Austin (ICGA), The North Austin Muslim Community Center (NAMCC), The Islamic Center of Round Rock (ICRR) and The Islamic Center of Brushy Creek (ICBC), The Isalmic Center of Pflugerville, and the Islalmic Center lf Lake Travis..
 In coordination with other communities outside the Austin area, the ICGA Funeral Committee is expanding its independent endowment fund for further land development and funeral service support.

 ICGA Muslim Cemetery policy, rules and procedure: